 So with a bottle of Kitron in hand, I set to task on creating a uniquely Greek cocktail.
 Here’s what I came up with:

 In a shaker with ice, add all ingredients except for club soda and shake well.
 Strain into ice-filled Collins glass and top with club soda.

 The final product is sweet, lemony, herbal, and refreshing.
 Kitron can have quite a strong taste, so I would say less is more.

 As you may have guessed, getting your hands on a bottle is no easy task.
 And due to shortages of the citron tree, it can also be difficult to track down in Greece outside of Naxos.
 But if you ever find yourself there, I suggest making it a point to tour the various Kitron distilleries on the island.
 You can pick up a bottle or do as the locals do and order it as a digestif.

 Oh, and the island is absolutely stunning, so there’s that too.

 Although the goal of this blog is to provide you with cocktail recipes you can make at home, it’s also a showcase of our backgrounds and experiences.
 As with my Mastiha posts, this write-up highlights an ingredient that’s out of most people’s reach.
 But I hope that it’s at least informative and spurs your curiosity to the sheer variety that’s out there.

-Maybe it’ll even spur you to the island.
+Maybe it’ll even spur you to the forests of Naxos.
 Cheers!